 Comment: The subject site and its adjoining properties have a north / south site orientation with the rear private open space facing south.
-As such, any rear developments on the subject site will potentially result in overshadowing impacts to the rear private open space of the subject and adjoining properties at Nos.
-158 and 162 Darling Street in mid-winter due to their location.
-However, as discussed elsewhere in this report, the second-floor addition are sited in a location where development can be reasonably be expected to be carried out.
+As such, any rear developments on the subject site will potentially result in overshadowing impacts to the rear private open space of the subject site and adjoining property at No. 160 Darling Street in mid-winter due to their location.
+However, as discussed elsewhere in this report, the second floor addition are sited in a location where development can be reasonably be expected to be carried out.